CivML-PolyMtl/cutagi-doc/guide/quick-tutorial.md

 ## Data loader

-We will make use of the [RegressionDataLoader](modules/data-loader.md) class to load and process the data.
+We use the [RegressionDataLoader](modules/data-loader.md) class to load and process the data.
 The *process_data* function requires the input and output test and training files in a **csv** format.

 ```python
 # Data loader